 [Update]: This post was updated on July 27, 2022 to reflect the latest developments in the Microsoft Purview compliance portal and Microsoft 365 Defender portal user interfaces.

-Although mailbox data in Office 365 is fairly secure, it does not mean it is protected from deleting.
-Users, either by accident or on purpose, can remove their emails from Inbox and Deleted Items folder or even purge them from Recoverable Items folder.
+Although mailbox data in Office 365 is fairly secure, it does not mean it is protected from deletion.
+Users, either by accident or on purpose, can remove their emails from the Inbox and Deleted Items folders or even purge them from the Recoverable Items folder.
 What’s more, retention policies can exist, which live only for deleting certain emails from users’ mailboxes.
-Of course, Office 365 gives you a plan B, just in case you would need to recover deleted emails.
+Of course, Office 365 gives you “Plan B”, just in case you would need to recover deleted emails.
 This plan, however, only works when the time gap between deletion and recovery is not too big.

-So what options do you have when a user comes to you begging for help recovering deleted emails in Office 365?
+So, what options do you have when a user comes to you begging for help with recovering deleted emails in Office 365?

 Native options to recover deleted items in Office 365

-In Office 365, there are two ways a deleted email can be recovered.
-The first one involves users who can recover deleted emails by themselves using built-in recovery options.
+In Office 365, there are two ways of recovering a deleted email.
+The first one involves users who can recover deleted emails by themselves using the built-in recovery options.
 The second option requires some help from an administrator to search for a deleted email using eDiscovery.
 Below you will find instructions on how to proceed in either way.

 - Recover deleted emails in Office 365 – user’s instruction